profpyrus/Fluch-des-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 > If the Mountain Folk Kalaris, Zia, or Corylla are present, they swiftly tap the correct sequence using the blunt edges of their spears or greataxes, respectively.
 They then beckon the players toward the secret door beneath the waterfall.

 > [!abstract]+ **The Stone Crest**
-> If a player is carrying the [[Character Creation#Harmony—The Stone Crest|the stone crest]] Barovian relic, it emits a low hum, releasing a scent of pine needles and earthy soil.
+> If a player is carrying the [[Charaktererstellung#Harmony—The Stone Crest|the stone crest]] Barovian relic, it emits a low hum, releasing a scent of pine needles and earthy soil.
 As it does, a faint viridian light emits from the carving upon its surface.
 If the player shines the light onto the animal carvings, the web, fang, and feather seem to shimmer beneath its glow.
 ### The Amber-Touched
 When the players have begun making progress in solving the puzzle of the shrine, but before they’ve come to a solution, read: